 You can’t change your loved one’s diagnosis, but there are things you can do to help them cope and stay healthy and safe for as long as possible.

+Figuring out what to do when your parent is diagnosed with dementia or Alzheimer’s disease isn’t something you have to do alone.
 Contact our Senior Living Advisors (SLAs) for free support when planning for future dementia care.
-Our local SLAs are experts in memory care and senior living communities in your area.
-They will learn about your family’s unique needs to help you determine the right type of care for your loved one.
+Our SLAs are experts in memory care and senior living communities in your area.
+They will take the time to learn about your family’s unique needs to help you determine the right type of care for your loved one.